toonvds/AutoCATE/README.md

 ## ❓ Why Choose AutoCATE?

-🚨 Estimating causal effects requires dealing with **unique challenges**:
+Estimating causal effects requires dealing with **unique challenges** 🚨

   ❌ Evaluation is a challenge due to lack of ground truth CATE and covariate shift caused by confounding variables.

   ❌ Causal metalearners combine different ML algorithms and are complex to tune.

   ❌ No clear, established practices for preprocessing and ensembling.

-🎯 AutoCATE eliminates these barriers by **automating the entire process**, making state-of-the-art CATE estimation accessible for everyone.
+AutoCATE eliminates these barriers by **automating the entire process**, making state-of-the-art CATE estimation accessible for everyone.

 ## 🛠 Quick start